In this Blogpost, we will talk about the Long Term and Short Term Sources of Finance which includes-

 Characteristics of Preference Shares-

-(i) Except the Redeemable Preference Shares, all the Preference Shares have the Fixed Maturity Period.
+(i) Except for the Redeemable Preference Shares, all the Preference Shares have the no Maturity Period.

 (ii) Preference Shareholders have the preference to get the dividend before the Equity Shareholders.